chef/chef-web-docs/content/server_orgs.md

 <tbody>
 <tr>
 <td><p><img src="/images/icon_server_organization.svg" class="align-center" width="130" alt="" /></p></td>
 <td>An organization is the top-level entity for role-based access control in the Chef Infra Server.
 Each organization contains the default groups (<code>admins</code>, <code>clients</code>, and <code>users</code>, plus <code>billing_admins</code> for the hosted Chef Infra Server), at least one user and at least one node (on which the Chef Infra Client is installed).
 The Chef Infra Server supports multiple organizations.
-The Chef Infra Server includes a single default organization that is defined during setup.
+The Chef Infra Server includes a single default organization that's defined during setup.
 Additional organizations can be created after the initial setup and configuration of the Chef Infra Server.</td>
 </tr>
 <tr>
 <td><p><img src="/images/icon_server_groups.svg" class="align-center" width="130" alt="" /></p></td>